stephenmoloney/scrivener_list/README.md

 First, setup the scrivener as normal.
 See [scrivener docs](https://hexdocs.pm/scrivener/Scrivener.html)

-If using a Repo,, you'll want to `use` Scrivener in your application's Repo.
-This will add a `paginate` function to your Repo.
+If using a Repo,, you'll want to add `use Scrivener, page_size: page_size` in your application's Repo.
+This will add a `paginate/2` function to your Repo.
 If no database requests are being made then setting up a Repo module is an optional step with ScrivenerList since ScrivenerList can also paginate a list provided it is passed a list and a custom `%Scrivener.Config{}` struct.